How to clear cache in Windows 10 (step by step)

 Storage settings in Windows 10

-Note: If you don't see the Temporary files option, then click on Show more categories.
+Note: If you don't see the Temporary files option, click on Show more categories.

 Windows will now search for temporary files that can be deleted.